 Make a sheet coffee cake and you have an easy breakfast option that everyone at the campsite will love.
-Try this recipe from Damn Delicious.
+This is one of our favorite coffee cakes recipes.

 19. Banana Bread

 Use up those leftover bananas on the counter before you pack up your camping gear.
-Banana bread is easy to make camping food that stores well without refrigeration.
+Banana bread is an easy to make camping food that stores well without refrigeration.
 Cut off a slice and toss it on the fire grate to get it toasty before enjoying.
-We like this recipe from Chef John at All Recipes.

 20. Jarred Salsa and Queso

-Jarred salsa and queso have come a long way, and while they are no match for the homemade version, they are a great option at the picnic table.
+Jarred salsa and queso have come a long way.
+While they are no match for the homemade version, they are a great option at the picnic table.
 Put them out as a dip with tortilla chips or use them to season tacos and quesadillas.

 21. Wasabi Peas

 This little snack will separate the men from the boys with their super spicy bite.
-But once you get a taste for these crunchy little treats you won’t be able to stop.
+But once you get a taste for these crunchy little treats you won’t be able to stop snacking!

 22. Snack and Energy Bars

-Cliff Bars, Lara Bars and so many more.
+Choose from Cliff Bars, Lara Bars, and so many more.
 These brands have made a killing off of the camping and hiking community.
 And for good reason.
-Easy, light, small, and packed with protein, fiber and fat, these little snacks are a great option when you are away from home and aren’t able to prepare a meal.
-Want to make your own?
-Check out our Nomadic No-Bake Bars in our post, 15 Delicious & Easy Camping Breakfast Ideas.
+They are light, small, and packed with protein, fiber, and fat.
+These little snacks are a great option when you are away from home and aren’t able to prepare a meal.
+They’re an awesome backpacking snack.

 23. Pop Tarts